LiskArchive/lisk-legacy-docs/intro.md

 Users with iOS devices can send and receive LSK via the instant messenger [iMessage](https://support.apple.com/explore/messages), without leaving the iMessage app.

+> The iMessage feature can only be used, if a biometric authentication method like [Touch ID](#login-with-fingerprint) or [Face ID](#login-via-face-id) has been enabled for Lisk Mobile.

 Demo videos:

 [Request Lisk Tokens via iMessage](https://www.reddit.com/link/aprwxo/video/w7uowwy5y3g21/player?utm_source=reddit&utm_medium=usertext&utm_name=Lisk&utm_content=t3_aprwxo)